EXECUTIVE DIRECTOR, VIOLINIST

 He was violin instructor for Esperanza Azteca from 2013-2015.
 Currently, Mr. Jurado is a FONCA fellow and performer for the 2016-2017 Scenic Creators program and is a disciple of Daniel Vega-Albela, with whom he has been studying since 2011.
 He is assistant concertmaster of the OSUACJ and an active soloist in the region.

 Elisabeth Greene is an active violist in the Southwest.
 She has been principal violist for a number of orchestras and is a regular member of the Las Cruces Symphony.
 She holds a Bachelors of

-Music Degree from New Mexico State University.
+Music Degree from New Mexico State University and is pursuing a masters at the University of Texas in Austin.
 In addition to her solo recitals, she has performed as a chamber musician with members of the La Catrina Quartet, NMSU String Quartet, C4 Ensemble, Vox Vallis Women’s Ensemble, and the

 Classical Music Institute Chamber Orchestra to mention but a few.
 Ms. Greene has coached sectionals for high school orchestras in Texas and New Mexico for the

 last two years, as well as worked with after-school programs for children such as Kindermusik in 2015 in Las Cruces, NM.

 Ms. Greene has also performed with the Classical Music Institute’s Summer Education Program, Nuevo Mundo Festival and Academy Ensembles in Oranjestad, Aruba.
 Most recently, she recorded the soundtrack for the short film Bois Mort directed by Hannah Saunders.